ever-co/handbook/clean-code.md

 ## Github Issues and PRs

+1) We recommend to install https://www.zenhub.com/extension for better project management on Github

-1) It's best to make sure every Github PR or Issue has a short video or screenshots, especially for complex features.
+2) It's best to make sure every Github PR or Issue has a short video or screenshots, especially for complex features.
 Today lots of software available for video recording (both paid and free), including:
 - https://www.loom.com
 - https://getsharex.com
 - https://obsproject.com